Today I’m going to tell you about a new marketing tactic that’s going to get you more traffic.

 - Get MobileMonkey for free.
 Before the event begins you’ll be ready to learn strategies used to execute advanced Facebook ad automation.

-- Sign up for occasional Facebook Messenger updates on the Facebook Ads Summit, like announcing new speakers and session start times!
+- Sign up for occasional Facebook Messenger updates, news and tutorials!